 7. ESSEC Global MBA (QS WU 31st Globally)

 Well-known in Europe as a leading business school, ESSEC offers a comprehensive MBA with a huge variety of specializations.
 This niche French institution offers specialized MBAs for Finance, Health Management, Hospitality, and Luxury Management amongst others.
 The school “focuses on developing students in the areas of Digital Business, Entrepreneurship & Innovation, SmartLife & Smart Economy, and Leadership.”
 The ESSEC Global MBA is available in Paris and in Singapore and is a 1-year full-time programme.
 Most certainly recognized being ranked 3rd in Masters of Management by the Financial Times.
 It is also accredited by AACSB and EQUIS.

 8. SP JAIN Global School Of Management Singapore – Global MBA

 Having campuses in Dubai, Sydney and of course Singapore, SP Jain Global School Of Management is a school worth taking a look.
 It focuses on the development of attributes like global intelligence, creativity and innovation, teamwork, decision-making and communication skills.
 It is accredited by TEQSA and ABEST21.
-It was ranked #10 by Forbes in the “The Best International Business School” for its Global MBA programme, which is pretty decent by all measures.
+It was ranked #12 by Forbes for International 1-year MBAs, which is pretty decent by all measures.